The beneficiary has had a mobility examination by a physician and the physician has written a valid doctor's prescription.

 Are You Making the Right Mobility Choice?

-If you have questions about finding the right mobility scooter or power wheelchair for your particular needs, call us to talk to a Hoveround Mobility Specialist or learn more about how to choose the right personal mobility device.
-Hoveround offers a complete selection of maneuverable power chairs, stylish mobility scooters and other products to fulfill a variety of personal mobility needs, and we're here to help you navigate the sometimes confusing Medicare requirements for Part B to cover a mobility scooter or power wheelchair.
+If you have questions about finding the right power mobility device for your particular needs, talk to a Hoveround Mobility Specialist at 800-542-7236.
+Hoveround offers a complete selection of maneuverable power chairs, stylish mobility scooters and other mobility products to fulfill a variety of personal mobility needs.

 This article is for informational and educational purposes only and is not intended to replace professional medical advice.